drewww/breach/docs/plan.md

 2. (done) Migrate the basic display to 32x32
 3. Layer another display at 16x16 and test it

 We will not want an infinite number of displays and spritesheets.
 It would be repetitive to re-declare them between scenes.
 So maybe we create them up top, and pass in two versions.
-There's a MacroDisplay (32x32) and a MicroDisplay (16x16).
+There's a MacroDisplay (32x32) and an OverlayDisplay (16x16).

 # Scenes